denko-rb/denko/README.md

 ```

 #### 3. Install Arduino Dependencies
-Denko uses Arduino cores, which add support for microcontrollers, and a few libraries.
+Denko uses Arduino cores, which support different microcontrollers, and a few libraries.
 Install only the ones for your microcontroller, or install everything.
 There are no conflcits.
-Instructions for supported microcontrollers:
+Instructions:
   * [Install Dependencies in IDE](DEPS_IDE.md)
   * [Install Dependencies in CLI](DEPS_CLI.md)